webplatform/docs/tutorials/your_first_look_at_javascript/index.md

 <script type="text/javascript" src="widgets.js"></script>
 </syntaxhighlight>

 However, the development benefits of this are diminished by the effect this has on the performance of your document.
-This differs slightly from browser to browser but the worst-case scenario (which is sadly enough still the most-used browser) does the following:
+This differs slightly from browser to browser but the worst-case scenario (which is sadly enough still the second most-used browser) does the following:

 * Every time the browser encounters a <code>script</code> element, it will pause rendering (displaying) the document.
 * It will then load the JavaScript file defined in the <code>src</code> attribute (if you use a script on another server you also have to wait until the browser finds that server).